 The City of Victoria accommodates a variety of transportation services to support the efficient movement of people, goods and services.
 The City of Victoria welcomes innovation within the transportation sector, including dockless bike share, and will be introducing a new regulation to guide the operations in the municipality.

-Bike share is a private service in which bicycles are made available to individuals to rent on a short-term basis.
-Bike share is ideal for short trips around the city – if you are looking for a more robust bicycle with multiple gears or want to go on a longer adventure, there are a number of bicycle rental businesses in the City of Victoria.
+Micro-mobility is a private service in which mobility devices such as bicycles and scooters are made available to individuals to rent on a short-term basis.
+These services are ideal for short trips around the city – if you are looking for a more robust bicycle with multiple gears or want to go on a longer adventure, there are a number of bicycle rental businesses in the City of Victoria.

 Early forms of bike share systems (also known as “docked” or “station-based”) required customers to pick up and return bikes at fixed stations situated on public and private property.
 More recently, “dockless” bikes have emerged into the marketplace and avoid the need for permanent stations.
-Locating and renting bicycles are facilitated through a digital app, allowing bicycles to be picked up or dropped off in designated “drop zones”.
+Locating and renting bicycles are facilitated through a digital app.

-What benefits does bike share have for residents of the city?
+What benefits does micro-mobility have for residents of the city?

 The City of Victoria Official Community Plan has policies and goals that support the increased use of active and multi-modal transportation.
 If implemented effectively, bike share has the potential to address many of the City’s future transportation challenges, including:

-Who do I contact regarding issues with dockless bikes?
+Who do I contact regarding issues with micro-mobility services?

 Any issues with the bikes should be reported to U-Bicycle North America: